SebSharp/CMPG-323-Project-3---25903098/README.md

 This is done via API calls, managed by controllers each with their own Repository class and interface.
 These repositories get instantiated by a Generic repository ensuring that we follow proper design principles.

+To check out the project, simply clone the repository.
+You will need to provide an AppSettings.json file containing the connection string.